flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

   Motherboard:
     caption: "The mainboard.<br>Not to be confused with the 'Servo board' which the mainboard connects to.<br>Virtual Sound Unit IC, 128 KB of DRAM and 64 KB of PSRAM are fitted on the back."
   Diagram:
-    caption: "Notice how the two screenshots have its background scenery slightly shifted horizontally."
+    caption: "Notice how the two screenshots have their background scenery slightly shifted horizontally."
 ---

 ## A quick introduction